-How fast your page loads is largely affected by the theme you use.
-You can either go with a free WordPress theme or buy a premium one.
+How fast your page loads is largely affected by the theme, you use.
+You can either use a free WordPress theme or buy a premium one.
 An averagely configured free WordPress theme takes around 5-7 seconds to load on an average broadband connection while a well configured and optimized premium WordPress theme only takes about 2-3 seconds to load.

 So, you see there’s definitely a difference in loading speed when using different themes.